US buyer's guide · 2026

 What's the best studio software for a US yoga studio?

-For independent US yoga studios with one to five teachers, Junocal at $39 Starter or $99 Studio is the structural fit — capacity-aware booking, term-based teacher training cohorts native, ACH membership billing via Stripe direct, no marketplace commission.
+For independent US yoga studios with one to five teachers, Junocal at $15 Starter or $29 Studio is the structural fit — booking that tracks how many spots are left, term-based teacher training cohorts built in, ACH membership billing via Stripe direct, no marketplace commission.
 For hybrid US yoga studios where on-demand video subscriptions are 20%+ of revenue, Momence's native video product is the natural fit.
-For premium-positioned US yoga studios (the YogaWorks tier, CorePower-adjacent boutiques), Walla at ~$620/month all-in supports the brand polish.
-For solo teachers, OfferingTree at $45/month is yoga-first and operator-friendly.
+For premium-positioned US yoga studios (the YogaWorks tier, CorePower-adjacent boutiques), Walla — with its itemized Branded Studio App ($149/mo) and Custom Pro Website ($160/mo) add-ons on top of the base — supports the brand polish.
+For solo teachers, OfferingTree at $35/month is yoga-first and operator-friendly.

 How is US yoga software different from UK yoga software?